codingwithsantanu/space_invaders/README.md

 ## Inspiration
 This project is originally a part of a YouTube tutorial presented by [@FranksLaboratory](https://codepen.io/franksLaboratory).
 You can view his video from this [link](https://youtu.be/6qcw5gJrLTE?si=i8f-2tz-1jMp1gav).

 > **NOTE**: I don't want to copy the work of someone else and put on my name in it.
-Rather, this project was made for learning by the original creator and is also used for learning.
+Instead, this project was made for learning by the original creator and is also used for learning.

 <cite>Whoever read this entire `README.md` file has my respect.
 I hope you keep wasting your time.
 Just kidding, thanks :wink::heart:.</cite>